Program: Educational Psychology (PhD)

 8) Briefly explain the assessment activities that took place since November 2018.

 Evaluation of student work and performances to determine SLO achievement

 1. (Knowledge) Faculty members rated the literature reviews of candidates' dissertation proposals and final papers to determine the extent to which they demonstrated expected bodies of knowledge.

-2. (Skills) Faculty members rated candidates' dissertation proposal and final paper method sections to determine the extent to which they demonstrated expected skills to conduct scholarly research.
+3. (Skills) Faculty members rated the methods section of candidates' dissertation proposal and final papers to determine the extent to which they demonstrated expected skills to conduct scholarly research.

-4. (Dispositions).
-Faculty members documented whether their advisees successfully completed an on-line course on the ethical treatment of human participants in research.
+5. (Dispositions).
+Faculty members documented whether their advisees successfully completed the on-line CITI modules on the ethical treatment of human participants in research.

 Assignment/exam/paper completed as part of regular coursework and used for program-level assessment